 Blue Cash Everyday® Card from American Express

-Not only does the Blue Cash Everyday® Card from American Express offer an introductory 0% APR period of 15 months on purchases (then 13.99% - 23.99% Variable; See Rates and Fees), cardholders can also earn 2% cash back at select department stores — a nice incentive for those shopping for décor or appliances, or even wedding attire.
-Cardholders are also eligible for 20% back on Amazon.com purchases made on the card within the first six months of card membership, up to $150 back; $100 in the form of a statement credit once spending $2,000 within the same time frame; 3% cash back on the first $6,000 of eligible purchases spent per year at U.S. supermarkets (after that, 1%); 2% cash back at U.S. gas stations and 1% cash back on other purchases.
+Not only does the Blue Cash Everyday® Card from American Express offer an introductory 0% APR period of 15 months on purchases (then 13.99% - 23.99% Variable; See Rates and Fees; terms apply), cardholders can also earn 2% cash back at select department stores — a nice incentive for those shopping for décor or appliances, or even wedding attire.
+Cardholders are also eligible for a $200 statement credit once spending $2,000 within the first six months; 3% cash back on the first $6,000 of eligible purchases spent per year at U.S. supermarkets (after that, 1%); 2% cash back at U.S. gas stations and 1% cash back on other purchases.

 Bank of America® Customized Cash Rewards credit card